Pangaea: Mass extinctions

-The tectonics and geography of Pangaea may have worsened the Permian–Triassic extinction event or other extinctions.
+The tectonics and geography of Pangaea may have worsened the Permian–Triassic extinction event or other mass extinctions.
 For example, the reduced area of continental shelf environments may have left marine species vulnerable to extinction.
 However, no evidence for a species-area effect has been found in more recent and better characterized portions of the geologic record.
-Another possibility is that reduced sea-floor spreading associated with the formation of Pangaea, and the resulting cooling and subsidence of oceanic crust, may have reduced the number of islands that could have served as refugia for marine species.
+Another possibility is that reduced seafloor spreading associated with the formation of Pangaea, and the resulting cooling and subsidence of oceanic crust, may have reduced the number of islands that could have served as refugia for marine species.
 Species diversity may have already been reduced prior to mass extinction events due to mingling of species possible when formerly separate continents were merged.
 However, there is strong evidence that climate barriers continued to separate ecological communities in different parts of Pangaea.
 The eruptions of the Emeishan Traps may have eliminated South China, one of the few continental areas not merged with Pangaea, as a refugium.